ted-ncg/labs/04-account-repository.md

 ### Notes and Questions

-* What is appropriate Java Collection class to use to store the accounts so that it's easy to find `Account`'s by their `id`.
+* What is appropriate Java Collection class to use to store the accounts so that it's easy to find `Account`'s by their `id`?

 * You will want an `AccountRepository` constructor that can take a `List<Account>` to "pre-load" the repository with data.
 For example, you should be able to (in your test) create an AccountRepository like this: